Maya Broetje Bairstow

 (she/her)

-If you’ve taken a look around the website — thank you!
-Maya has been updating and redesigning it, in the hopes of not only making it more accessible and communicative of what Holistic has to offer, but also in showing how fun and friendly our people and space are.
-If you ever have questions about what resources or support we provide, or have suggestions on how to make our online and in-person spaces more accessible, please don’t hesitate to reach out!
+If you’ve looked around the website — thank you!
+Maya has been updating it, in the hopes that it shares more of what Holistic has to offer (and shows how fun and friendly our people and spaces are).
+If you ever have questions or suggestions on how to make our spaces more accessible, please don’t hesitate to reach out!

-In her free time, Maya loves to get lost for hours in a book or project, whether it’s a 2,000 piece puzzle, her newest Lego set, or a granny-square crocheted blanket that never ends.
-She listens to a lot of music (the day chooses the genre), and has found a new appreciation for walking around outside with her sister and dog, as it helps her recenter and take a much-needed breath on a noisy day.
+In her free time, Maya loves to get lost in a book or project, whether it’s 1,000 pages or a 1,000-piece Lego set.
+She also listens to nearly every genre of music and has gained a new appreciation for walking around outside with her sister and dog, as it helps her recenter and take a much-needed breath on a noisy day.

 Books Maya Loves: